-Teacher self-efficacy in the COVID-19 pandemic: an exploration of EFL teachers pedagogical-technological knowledge and self-efficacy within distance learning frameworks
+Teacher self-efficacy in the COVID-19 pandemic: an exploration of EFL teachers’ pedagogical-technological knowledge and approach to distance learning

-Tamar Meirovitzab*, Susie Russakc and Ayala Zurd
+Tamar Meirovitz,ab* Susie Russak,c and Ayala Zurd

 aBeit Berl College of Education, Kfar Saba, Israel; bMOFET Institute, Israel; cBeit Berl College of Education, Kfar Saba, Israel; d Oranim College, Israel

-*corresponding author tamar.meirovitz@beitberl.ac.il
+*Corresponding author: tamar.meirovitz@beitberl.ac.il

 Abstract

-COVID-19 forced the educational world to revolutionize: classic face-to-face teaching methods were urgently transformed into accessible, reliable online distance education.
-This demanded revisiting existing technological-based educational processes and models and reinventing them.
-This study aimed to determine whether teachers of English as a Foreign Language are confident of their requisite knowledge for emergency remote teaching.
-A mixed methods approach was employed.
-One hundred and twenty-nine participants were recruited.
-Teachers reported a significant increase in the use of self-teaching, school colleague knowledge, school staff tutorials, and online school support.
-Teachers with higher levels of usage than levels of knowledge experienced greater technological difficulties and problems maintaining pupil engagement and motivation, and experienced the lowest teacher self-efficacy.
+The educational world has been forced to revolutionize itself due to COVID-19, with traditional face-to-face teaching methods urgently transformed into accessible, reliable online distance education.
+This has meant revisiting and reinventing existing technology-based educational processes and models.
+This study analyzes whether teachers of English as a Foreign Language (EFL) are confident that they have the requisite knowledge for such remote teaching.
+A mixed methods approach was employed, with 129 participants interviewed.
+Teachers reported significantly increased reliance on self-teaching, colleagues’ knowledge, staff tutorials, and online school support.
+Teachers with higher levels of usage than knowledge of digital tools experienced greater technological difficulties and problems sustaining pupil engagement and motivation, and experienced the lowest teacher self-efficacy.
 Teachers with similar levels of knowledge and usage reported the highest levels of teacher self-efficacy.
-Findings highlight digital teacher self-efficacy as vital in adapting to online teaching during COVID-19 closure.
-Teacher education programs need to raise teacher awareness of new pedagogical-technological learning, provide opportunities to learn digital competence and encourage teachers to make personal adaptations to new digital technology within specific disciplinary contexts.
-Our findings have both theoretical and practical applications in pre-service and in-service teacher training.
+The findings point to digital teacher self-efficacy being vital for adapting to online teaching during COVID-19 school closures.
+Teacher education programs need to improve teacher awareness of new pedagogical-technological learning methods, provide opportunities to acquire digital competence, and encourage teachers to adapt personally to new digital technologies within specific disciplinary contexts.
+Our findings have both theoretical and practical implications for pre- and in-service teacher training.

-Keywords: self-efficacy, online distance learning, teachers' professional knowledge, teachers' perceptions, TEFL, teachers' education, lifelong learning.
+Keywords: self-efficacy, online distance learning, teachers’ professional knowledge, teachers’ perceptions, EFL, teachers’ education, lifelong learning.

 Introduction

-Since the onset of COVID-19, educators everywhere have been coping with a changed reality.
-Online teaching is often the only platform whereby educators can remain connected with millions of students.
-Various synchronous and asynchronous lessons have been around for the past two decades; however, the exceptional circumstances associated with lockdown and school closure necessitated reinventing familiar technological advances in educational processes and models.
-Do teachers believe they have the knowledge and skills to deal with complex situations as they orchestrate distance learning?
+Since the onset of COVID-19, educators worldwide have had to cope with a vastly changed reality.
+Online teaching is often the only platform through which educators can remain connected with millions of students.
+Synchronous and asynchronous lessons have been in use for the past two decades, but the exceptional circumstances associated with lockdowns and school closures have created a need to reinvent familiar technological tools in educational processes and models.
+A key question therefore arises: Do teachers believe they have the knowledge and skills to deal with complex situations as they orchestrate distance learning?

-In this unprecedented crisis a new term has emerged, Emergency Remote Teaching (ERT) (Hodges et al., 2020).
-Our study explores English as a Foreign Language (EFL) teachers’ belief in their own pedagogical technological knowledge and classroom application, and their self-efficacy (SE) during the school lockdown.
-Exploring EFL teacher beliefs regarding their online instruction is especially valuable due to the global uniqueness of EFL (Faez & Karas, 2017).
-English is mandatory in most countries and the most prevalent language online.
-Moreover, the proliferation of online digital tools in English is invaluable in teacher education: a plethora of web resources and digital tools exist (Kitao & Kitao, 2000).
-In English instruction both the content and the language constitute the core of the lesson (Chiang, 2008).
-In distance learning, any online text can be relevant; it is increasingly difficult to separate the English language from the digital environment.
+A new term has emerged during this unprecedented crisis: Emergency Remote Teaching (ERT) (Hodges et al., 2020).
+Our study explores English as a Foreign Language (EFL) teachers’ confidence in their own pedagogical technological knowledge and classroom application, and their self-efficacy (SE) during school lockdowns.
+Exploring EFL teachers’ beliefs regarding their online instruction is especially valuable due to the uniquely global character of EFL (Faez & Karas, 2017).
+English is a mandatory subject for study in most countries and the most prevalent language online globally.
+Moreover, the plethora of web resources and online digital tools that exist in English is invaluable for teacher education (Kitao & Kitao, 2000).
+In English instruction, both the content and the language constitute the core of the lesson (Chiang, 2008).
+In distance learning, any online text can be relevant and it is increasingly difficult to separate the English text from its digital environment.

 Literature Review

+2.1 Introduction

-The past two decades have seen a shift from traditional teaching and learning modes of instruction to online learning practices (Martin, et al. 2019).
-This was intensified during the COVID-19 crisis when widespread school closure made it the only mode of learning (Pu, 2020).
+The past two decades have seen a shift from traditional modes of instruction to online teaching (Martin, et al. 2019) and the COVID-19 crisis, when widespread school closure made it the only mode of learning, has intensified this process (Pu, 2020).